-After Hurricane Sandy in 2012 (aftermath pictured in the previous page), the public and the media increasingly began to connect the dots between extreme weather and climate change.
-Attributing the intensity of weather to global warming became more common and we've seen even more discussion of the connection between global warming and more intense weather with increasingly severe hurricanes, droughts, heatwaves, and wildfires.
+After Hurricane Sandy in 2012 (aftermath pictured in the previous page), the public and the media began to connect the dots between extreme weather and climate change.
+Attributing the intensity of weather to global warming became more common and we've seen even more discussion of the connection between global warming and more intense weather with increasingly severe hurricane seasons.
 A mental model of how global warming works may be beginning to cohere among the public.